opendevstack/ods-selector-widget/README.md

   ]
 }
 ```
-↓ Renders as a list with arrow icons
+The example above renders as a list with arrow/squared arrow icons.

 ## Styling